mit-orcd/orcd-spack/README.md

 Installation files of the package and its dependencies will be automacitally created in install root directory.
 All dependencies will be shared by future installtion of packages.

-After the installation is seccessful, lua module files are created under module root path.
+After the installation is seccessful, lua module files are created under the module root path.
 There are complicated Spack-created tree paths within it, so it is not suitable to be exposed to users.
-To publish a package to users, make subdirectories with package name and soft links named `version.lua` under `/orcd/software/community/001/modulefiles/rocky8` to link to the module files.
+To publish a package to users, make subdirectories with package names and soft links named `$version.lua` under `/orcd/software/community/001/modulefiles/rocky8` to point to the module files.

 The build stage files are removed automatically by default.
-Keep them if needed,
+Keep them using `--keep-stage` if needed, for example,
 ```
 spack install --keep-stage openmpi@4.1.4%gcc@12.2.0
 ```

 > Keeping build stage files may affect future installation unexpectedly, so it is not recommended unless very necessary.

-When a building process fails, sometimes it is useful to clean cache, which unsets environment variables,
+When a building process fails, sometimes it is necessary to clean cache, which unsets environment variables,
 ```
 spack clean -m
 ```